 Key Points

-• Highest Yield: On average over two years, 26% moisture corn has resulted in the highest yield of 261.8 Bu/A. As moisture level decreases, yield decreases, showing the presence of phantom yield loss.
+- Highest Yield: On average over three years, 27% moisture corn has resulted in the highest yield.
+As moisture level decreases, yield decreases, showing the presence of phantom yield loss.

-• Drying Methods: Commercially drying corn at the lowest moisture level (around 16%) reaps the most economic benefits, whereas drying corn on-farm at the highest moisture level (around 26%) is best.
-Between the two drying options, on-farm drying proves more economical, saving up to $65/A on average.
+- Drying Methods: Commercially drying corn at the lowest moisture level (around 15%) reaps the most economic benefits, whereas drying corn on-farm at the highest moisture level (around 28%) is best.
+Between the two drying options, on-farm drying proves more economical, saving up to +$55/A on average.

-We’ve gathered two years of data in this intensive 3-year study to understand phantom yield loss and how it affects yields and economics for both commercial and on-farm drying.
+We’ve gathered three years of data in this intensive study to understand phantom yield loss and how it affects yields and economics for both commercial and on-farm drying.

-Over the last two years, we studied five corn hybrids at earlier and later harvest intervals from 30% down to 15% grain moisture levels to determine if higher moisture grain at harvest offers higher yields, and if so, whether a “phantom” yield loss occurs at lower grain moistures.
+In 2025, we studied four corn hybrids at earlier and later harvest intervals from 30% down to 15% grain moisture levels to determine if higher moisture grain at harvest offers higher yields, and if so, whether a “phantom” yield loss occurs at lower grain moistures.

 Phantom Yield Loss and Why It Happens